 With so many drivers on the road – all with something blinking, ringing or chatting nearby – it’s important to be wary of distracted driving.
-Yes, several states prohibit motorists from using phones while driving.
-But there’s more to this increasingly common road problem than just phones.

 The drivers were asked to use voice commands, touch screens and other technologies to call, text and program audio entertainment or navigation while driving.

 The research revealed that while built-in car infotainment systems and connected car apps like Apple CarPlay and Android Auto can help cut down on distracted driving activities, they can still take the driver’s eyes off the road for a significant amount of time.

 Programming navigation proved to be the most time-consuming task for drivers.
 The average was 48 seconds for in-car technology and 33 seconds for Apple CarPlay and Android Auto.
 A driver traveling at 25 mph goes the length of three football fields during this time.